-- any of several slim, erminelike musteline carnivores with partly webbed feet, esp. a common dark-brown North American species (Mustela vison) living in water part of the time
+Any of several slim, erminelike musteline carnivores with partly webbed feet, esp. a common dark-brown North American species (Mustela vison) living in water part of the time.

-- its valuable fur, soft, thick, and white to brown in color
+Its valuable fur, soft, thick, and white to brown in color.

 Middle English mink furpossibly of Scandinavian origin

 Of North Germanic origin.